slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/README.md

-# Comparative genomics analysis of whole genome sequencing of human lung streptococcal isolates.
+# Whole genome sequencing and comparative genomics of human lung streptococcal isolates.

 ### Description of codes